“Before you read any further — watch this first. It’ll show you everything the rest of this page explains.”

 Why Companies Use SCORM

-Using SCORM helps everyone involved in the elearning process, from creating a course to making sure that learners can access it without any problems.
+Using SCORM helps everyone involved in the elearning process, from creating a course to making sure that users can access it without problems.

 By following the same set of technical standards, it’s easier to make everything work smoothly together.